CS3219-AY2223S1/cs3219-project-ay2223s1-g42/serverless/question-service/functions/README.md

 ### Local Environemnt

+There are 2 ways to go about this,

+1. Use a local instance of MySQL, implement the necessary configuraitons as seen in the [Prisma documentation here](https://www.prisma.io/docs/guides/database/using-prisma-with-planetscale#how-to-enable-emulation-of-referential-integrity) -- the quick and dirty way.
-[This write-up](https://planetscale.com/docs/tutorials/prisma-quickstart) goes over how to develop with a local instance of PlanetScale.
+2. Follow [this tutorial](https://planetscale.com/docs/tutorials/prisma-quickstart) which goes over how to develop with a local instance of PlanetScale.

 ## Seeding the Database

+See discussion in `tech-details.md`'s "Detailed Design" section on why we chose to store it in a database, and how we did it.

 LeetCode's endpoint rate-limits the number of queries it can respond to at a given time.
 In an attempt to circumvent this, `seed.sh` was added to help populate the database.